theandrelima/nornflow/docs/hooks_guide.md

 #### Configuration Formats

-The `if` Hook accepts inputs either as Jinja2 expressions or as Nornir filters in the filters catalogue.
+The `if` Hook accepts inputs either as Jinja2 templates or as Nornir filters in the filters catalogue.

 ##### Jinja2 Expression Details

 Expressions have access to:
 - `host.*` namespace (Nornir inventory)
-- All NornFlow variables (runtime, CLI, inline, domain, default, env)
+- All NornFlow variables (runtime, CLI, domain, default, env)
-- All Jinja2 filters
+- All Jinja2 filters (defaults, and NornFlow provided)

-Must evaluate to boolean:
+Users must ensure that the template input evaluates to boolean:
 ```yaml
 # ✅ Valid
 if: "{{ enabled }}"